 - Projects must be completed within twelve (12) months of execution of funding agreement.

 - Recipients may seek timing and/or scope variations for funded projects.
-Consideration of variations may lead to changes in deliverables, milestones, grant amount and payments.
+Consideration of variations may lead to changes in deliverables, milestones, grant amount (excluding increases) and payments.

 Discrepancies in project costs must be funded by the applicant.